Microchipping provides the security of knowing that should your dog stray, the chances of being reunited with them will significantly increase.

 If a stray dog is found to have a microchip, the local authority, vet practice or animal welfare organisation will contact the national 24 hour database to find the owner's details.
 The owner can then be contacted and reunited with their dog.

 Contact us to request an appointment for micro chipping your dog.
 Current charges for this service are available by calling 01253 891000.
+There are also other places where dogs can be microchipped, including vet surgeries and animal charities.

 Rate this page